jquery/learn.jquery.com/page/javascript-101/loops.md

 }
 ```

 The _initialisation_ statement is executed only once, before the loop starts.
-It
-gives you an opportunity to prepare or declare any variables.
+It gives you an opportunity to prepare or declare any variables.

-The _conditional_ statement is executed before each iteration, and its return
-value decides whether or not the loop is to continue.
-If the conditional
-statement evaluates to a falsey value then the loop stops.
+The _conditional_ statement is executed before each iteration, and its return value decides whether the loop is to continue.
+If the conditional statement evaluates to a falsey value, then the loop stops.

-The _iteration_ statement is executed at the end of each iteration and gives you
-an opportunity to change the state of important variables.
-Typically, this will
-involve incrementing or decrementing a counter and thus bringing the loop ever
-closer to its end.
+The _iteration_ statement is executed at the end of each iteration and gives you an opportunity to change the state of important variables.
+Typically, this will involve incrementing or decrementing a counter and thus bringing the loop closer to its end.

 The _loopBody_ statement is what runs on every iteration.
-It can contain anything
-you want.
-You'll typically have multiple statements that need to be executed
-and so will wrap them in a block ( {...}).
+It can contain anything.
+Typically, there will be multiple statements that need to be executed, and should be wrapped in a block ( {...}).

-Here's a typical for loop:
+Here's a typical `for` loop:

 ```
 // A typical for loop